 3. You can quickly filter the required assessments by using the following filters:

 1. By default, all types of assessments (quiz, assignment and offline test) will be shown on the gradebook page of a classroom.
 Click the Type drop-down and select the required type of assessment to filter them out.
-For example, in the following screenshot, we are filtering all the assignments in the classroom gradebook.
+For example, in the following screenshot, we are filtering all the discussions in the classroom gradebook.

 1. By default, both summative and formative assessments are shown on the gradebook.
 Click the Summative / Formative drop-down and select the required filter to filter summative / formative assessment.
 In the following example, we are filtering all the summative assessments.

 It is possible to have a summative assessment considered for evaluation, but with a weightage of 0%.

 1. By default, all the assessments (normal assessment and personalised assessment) will be shown on the gradebook.
 You can filter the gradebook to see only the personalised assessment(s) by checking the Personalised only filter.
 This will help you quickly sort the assessments that have been shared either with you individually or in team(s) that you are part of.

 Student Projects are also considered as personalised assessments similar to any other assessment that is shared with a specific team or learner.

 2. Any assignment/quiz in which you have made a submission will have the View attempt button.
 Click it to view your submission in a new tab.

 3. In case of an offline test, you will see the View record button.
 Click it to view any evidence and / or feedback added by your instructor for that offline test.